 I often get asked what is needed to make a new website and it seems like every time I start rambling on with a list of things and prices.
 For someone who’s never done a website it probably seems a bit daunting really, just having 300 words thrown at them that don’t really make any sense.
-So, today I while responding to a friend’s request for information, I thought that I might as well just create a handy post for everyone.
+So, today I while responding to a friend’s request for information, I thought that I might as well just create a quick guide to your first website

 This is the address to the site.
 Or rather it’s a reference that then points to a location on a server.
 Without one you’d have to type in some vague IP address every time you wanted to visit a site. (anywhere from $3.99 – $40/yr)

 The hosting includes two parts, ideally both would live on the same server but, this isn’t always the case.
 First is the the files just like your own computer, second is a database where almost everything that contains text should be stored.
 This allows someone to make edits to menus and pages without having to know how to write code and dive into the under-workings of the site. ($4.99/mo – $10/mo)

 Anytime you’re dealing with people’s private information you should have an SSL certificate.
 Specifically, if you’re taking credit cards online you MUST have one.
 The way around this is to send a user off site to pay, I send them to PayPal, and then once they’ve paid they’re directed back to your site.
 This works well but, sometimes people are a bit put off by going off site.
 I’d rather pay with PayPal than use someone’s on site thing. ($70/yr)